lushonline/moodle-use_course_custom_thumbnailurl/README.md

-# Moodle modification to support and external thumbnail images on courses
+# Moodle modification to support an external thumbnail images on courses

 A modification to allow course thumbnail images to be delivered from a URL external to Moodle, for example from a CDN.